I must admit, I was guilty of not taking Ryumon Katana very seriously in the past.

-Here and there, the blade was discoloured, and certain pieces of the puzzle started to fall into place.
-There was some rust on the staples in the book, a little mould on the Kashira, and now it was clear that much of the oil had almost completely dried up, leaving behind an odd bronzy sheen and a few unsightly ring shaped surface discolorations here and there...
+Here and there, the blade was discolored, and certain pieces of the puzzle started to fall into place.
+There was some rust on the staples in the book, a little mold on the Kashira, and now it was clear that much of the oil had almost completely dried up, leaving behind an odd bronzy sheen and a few unsightly ring shaped surface discolorations here and there...

 While the majority of the blade was in great condition, the few flaws were definitely quite noticeable on close inspection..

 To really see what kind of blade was under this gunk, I took out some Metal Glo polish and restored it back to as good as new...